isomerpages/pa-kembangancc/pages/Volunteer.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/zGBRPggAi9c" frameborder="0" allowfullscreen></iframe>

 <b>	Embark on Your Volunteering Journey Today!</b>
 <br>Are you passionate about driving a change in the community?
-Wear the hat of a community builder and change someone's life today!</br>
+Wear the hat of a community builder and change someone's life today! <br>
-Join us here: www.go.gov.sg/mpcvolunteer
+<div style="font-size:120%"> Join us here: www.go.gov.sg/mpcvolunteer </div>

 <b>	Not Sure Where to Start?</b>
-<br>Browse [Oppourtunities](/resources) to get involved or head down to your nearest Community Centre!
+<br>Browse [Opportunities](/resources) to get involved or head down to your nearest Community Centre!